 8. What is QPR Suicide Prevention Training and how can I register?

 QPR is a two-hour educational program, guided by certified trainers, that teaches people how to recognize a mental health emergency and how to get a person at risk the help they need.
 QPR stands for Question, Persuade, and Refer, three simple steps that anyone can learn to help save a life from suicide.

-Training dates and registration information is available here.
+Additional is available here.
 QPR training is open to UMass Dartmouth students, faculty, staff, and administrators.

 Health & Wellness Information

 9. I need information about a particular health topic (for myself, a friend, a class, etc.).
 Can you help?